ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   <!-- Shouldn't we just import this term from RFC 3339? -->

 Time Zone:
-: A time zone that is a included in the Time Zone Database (often called `tz` or `zoneinfo`) maintained by IANA.
+: A time zone that is included in the Time Zone Database (often called `tz` or `zoneinfo`) maintained by IANA.
   <!-- ref needed -->